You Earned a Ticket!

 Schools need effective and well-prepared teachers, especially in areas where there are high concentrations of students with high needs.

-Push and Pull in teacher assignment
+Push and Pull in teacher assignments

 How do teachers switch schools?

-Teachers are employed by school districts, not by their school.
-Within a big district, teachers can negotiate a move from one school to another without changing their employer.
-To move to a school in another district is more complicated, because it involves signing a new contract.
-It also usually means relinquishing your seniority, which implies a pay cut.
+Teachers in California public schools are employed by school districts or by charter schools (LEAs).Within a big district, teachers can negotiate a move from one school to another without changing their employer, usually with the cooperation of the school leaders affected.
+To move to a school in another district is considerably more complicated, because it involves leaving your job and signing a new contract with a new employer.
+This means relinquishing your seniority, which can imply a pay cut.
 This is part of the reason teachers tend to stay put.

-School districts typically decide how many teachers to employ in each school based on the number of students enrolled.
+Funding for education in California is based on school attendance, as Ed100 Chapter 8 will explain.School districts decide how many teachers to employ in each school based on the number of students that they expect will attend.
 In places where there is high student mobility — that is, where families are more likely to relocate during the school year — this can be a tricky business.
+California began making historical data available about mobility and stability in 2021.
+As of October 2023, stabilty data was available only for the 2020-21 school year — a three-year delay.

 In general, districts plan the number of teachers at a site based on a ratio of students and teachers.
 This ratio doesn't generally take teacher experience into account, which can create unintended consequences.